Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Related work

 \subsection{Knowledge distillation for streaming ASR}

 Knowledge distillation~\cite{hinton2015distilling} has also been investigated to improve the performance of streaming E2E ASR models.
 Previous works focused on distilling knowledge from an offline or streaming teacher model to a weaker streaming student model within the same decoder topology~\cite{takashima2018investigation,kim2018improved,huang2018knowledge,pang2018compression,kurata2018improved,mun2019sequence,kurata2020knowledge,panchapagesan2020efficient}.
-In frame-synchronous models, however, there exists a problem that timing to emit tokens can differ between the teacher and student models depending on the encoder topology.
-Through an approach using bidirectional long short-term memory (BLSTM), Kurata \textit{et al.} trained BLSTM-CTC to mimic LSTM-CTC in order to generate posterior spikes at similar positions and then distil the frame-level posterior probabilities to the LSTM-CTC~\cite{kurata2019guiding}.
-The idea was extended to RNN-T in \cite{kurata2020knowledge}.
-Ding \textit{et al.} jointly trained multiple teacher CTC models to synchronize their posterior spikes~\cite{ding2020improving}.
+In frame-synchronous models, however, there exists a problem that the timing to emit tokens can differ between the teacher and student models, depending on the future context size in the encoder.
+Through an approach using bidirectional long short-term memory (BLSTM), Kurata~{\etal} trained BLSTM-CTC to mimic LSTM-CTC in order to generate posterior spikes at similar positions and then distill the frame-level posterior probabilities to the LSTM-CTC model~\cite{kurata2019guiding}.
+The idea was extended to RNN-T in~\cite{kurata2020knowledge}.
+Ding~{\etal} jointly trained multiple teacher CTC models to synchronize their posterior spikes~\cite{ding2020improving}.
 Distillation between different decoder topologies has also been investigated.
-Moriya \textit{et al.} distilled knowledge from a teacher AED model to a student CTC model~\cite{moriya2020distilling}.
-They further extended the approach to self-distillation in a Transformer-based joint CTC/Attention framework~\cite{moriya2020self}.
+Moriya~{\etal} distilled knowledge from a teacher AED model to a student CTC model~\cite{moriya2020distilling}.
+Self-distillation in a single E2E ASR model has also been proposed as an in-place operation, from an offline mode to a streaming mode~\cite{tsunoo2020streaming,yu2021dualmode}, and from a Transformer decoder to a CTC layer~\cite{moriya2020self}.
 Unlike those previous methods, we focus on distilling the positions of token boundaries learned in a CTC model to an AED model, rather than distilling the posterior distributions.
 Moreover, the teacher and student models share the same encoder and are trained jointly from scratch.